listenzcc/freesurferAnalysisScripts/README.md

 I will fill the blank table in later, (maybe not).

+---

 ## Cortex visualization

 The `freeview` tool provides amazing GUI to display the cortex surface.

+---

 ## FSL portable

 If you prefer using the `FSL` to do the fMRI analysis, it provides the registration method to register the `feat` into cortex surface.

+I use 2-steps operation to do the job

+1. Link the directory of feat of `FSL`, use the script of [./shells/linkFeatDirs.sh](./shells/linkFeatDirs.sh);

+2. Register the .nii.gz files in the feat directory to the subject of `FreeSurfer`, use the script of [./shells/registerFeatdir.sh](./shells/registerFeatdir.sh).